svdasein/thehat/README.md

 TheHat
 ======

-TheHat is a Ruby based task coordination toolkit.
+TheHat is a Ruby based task coordination application.
 You can use it to coordinate things like release cycles, deployment procedures, and pretty much anything where you have to make a bunch of things happen in a particular order.

 Documentation is in the wiki: